tbscode/tims-blog-posts/posts/nextjs-on-kubernetes.md

 ---
 title: "Quickly Deploy Any Next Js App On Kubernetes"
-description: "Simple steps to build push and deploy a next js app on kubernetes"
+description: "Simple steps to build, push, and deploy a Next.js app on Kubernetes"
 date: "2023-10-01T16:56:47+06:00"
 featured: false
 postOfTheMonth: false